ChrishonWyllie/Celestial/README.md

 ## Usage

-### Video
+### Cache videos automatically

-For caching videos, use the `CachableAVPlayerItem` , which has three arguments in its primary initializer:
+For caching videos, use the `CachableAVPlayerItem` which is a subclass of the default `AVPlayerItem` .
+It has three arguments in its primary (recommended) initializer:
 - url: The `URL` of the video that you want to download, play and possibly cache for later.
 - delegate: The `CachableAVPlayerItemDelegate` offers 5 delegate functions shown below.
 - cachePolicy: The `MultimediaCachePolicy` is an <b>optional</b> argument that is set to `.allow` by default.
 This handles the behavior of whether the video file will be automatically cached once download completes.